 The future of Northern Nevada depends on the transportation network of roads, streets, highways and public transportation.
 The RTC Planning Department anticipates, forecasts and plans for the transportation needs of today, tomorrow and the future.
 Through efforts of the Planning Department, the community's visions for all modes of transportation is put into plans.

-Planning is responsible for development and preparation of the region's long-range Regional Transportation Plan and the short-range transportation plan (Regional Transportation Improvement Program).
+Planning is responsible for development and preparation of the region's long-range Regional Transportation Plan (RTP) and the short-range transportation plan (Regional Transportation Improvement Program (RTIP)).

 COMMUNITY PROVIDES COMMENTS AND IDEAS ON VIRGINIA STREET’S FUTURE